The Renewable Fuel Standard – Part 1: A Retrospective Look

 by Brian Conroy

-This is the first in a three-part series looking back at the renewable fuels standard (RFS) to reflect on the context in which it was created, what it was intended to do, how it has performed relative to the current context more than ten years later, and how the transport market should view the value of the RFS today.
+This is the first in a three-part series looking back at the renewable fuel standard (RFS) to reflect on the context in which it was created, what it was intended to do, how it has performed relative to the current context more than ten years later, and how the transport market should view the value of the RFS today.

 We begin our story quite a while back, so as to address historical agriculture prices and the use of corn as a metric for the overall climate in agriculture.
 The U.S. is very good at producing corn and improving corn yields.
 In fact, it has historically produced more corn than the market demanded.
 Prior to the 1970s, corn was priced around $1/bushel and had been there for years.
 Taking land out of production was not enough to raise prices, and government subsidy programs for farmers discouraged farmers from closing their farms.
 Then the U.S. started a policy of exporting corn to create more demand.
 Nearly immediately, corn prices doubled to $2/bushel, and from 1970 to 2005 prices stayed above a $2/bushel floor price.
 By the early 2000s, after 35 years of inflation, $2/bushel was no longer worth as much, relatively, sending numerous farms into bankruptcy and prompting the federal government to offer billions of dollars in agriculture support.
 In addition, new advances in corn seed technology had improved production yields such that supply was outpacing global demand for U.S. corn.